travdevops/Devops-Project-Based-Learning/client-serv.md

 ### The Task of this project is to succesfully Implement a Client-Server Architecture using **MySQL Database Management System (DBMS)**.
 * Create and configure two Linux-based virtual servers (EC2 instances in AWS).

+      Server-A name - `mysql server`
+      Server-B name - `mysql client`

+Firstly, We have to update the apt packages with `sudo apt update`, then

+  * Install  MySQL Server software on `mysql server`